nutanix-japan/Karbon_Monitoring_Logging_Material/logging/logging.rst

 #.
 Logon to your Prism Central **https://<PC VM IP>:9440**

    .. note::
-     if you haven't got a Karbon deployed kubernetes cluster in your HPOC, refer here :ref:`karbon_create_cluster`
+     if you haven't got a Karbon deployed kubernetes cluster in your HPOC, refer here :ref:`create_kube`

 #.
 Go to **Menu > Services > Karbon**